dylanpicart/regression_nyc_cov_conc/README.md

 ## Regression Model

 A Stochastic Gradient Descent Regression was used to generate a prediction based on the continuous data points.
 An n<sup>th</sup> Order Polynomial Regression was then used to compare and provide predictions during peak and subsequent dips and to predict annual SARS-CoV-2 concentration trends.
+Ridge and Lasso Polynomial Regression were used and subsequently compared to a Random Forests Regression.

 ## Model Evaluation

-Investigating half of our data, our SGD Regressor Model boasted an MSE of **22660251.5549** and an R<sup>2</sup> score of 0.4712.
-Our Polynomial Regression Modal Improved upon the accuracy, boasting an MSE of 19512261.4165 and an R<sup>2</sup> score of **0.6945**.
-Our SGD model performed poorly for the full data, with a Mean Squared Error score of **116656126.2294** and an R<sup>2</sup> score of **-0.6071**.
+Investigating half of our data, our SGD Regressor Model boasted an MSE of **22736025.9454** and an R<sup>2</sup> score of 0.7230.
+Our Polynomial Regression Modal Improved upon the accuracy, boasting an MSE of **21662835.6459** and an R<sup>2</sup> score of **0.7361**.
+Our SGD model performed poorly for the full data, with a Mean Squared Error score of **121419306.8589** and an R<sup>2</sup> score of **-0.6690**.

-From our Polynomial Regression model, we were able to improve upon the accuracy of our initial regressor model, predicting the first half of the time period with a Mean Squared Error of **20952772.0967** and an and an R<sup>2</sup> score of **0.7175**.
-We were also able to predict the entire time period with a Mean Squared Error of **18215929.828180835** and an R<sup>2</sup> score of **0.7490**.
+From our Polynomial Regression model, we were able to predict the entire time period with a Mean Squared Error of **18388011.0064** and an R<sup>2</sup> score of **0.7472**.

-Applying our Polynomial Regression to all 14 WFFR sites gave us a diverse application of Regression lines, with an average MSE of **26281551.2641** and an average R<sup>2</sup> score of **0.6386**.
+Applying our Polynomial Regression to all 14 WFFR sites gave us a diverse application of Regression lines, with an average MSE of **28080748.8819** and an average R<sup>2</sup> score of **0.6238**.

+Applying both a pre-trained Polynomial Lasso Regression and a Random Forests Regression, we improved our R<sup>2</sup> scores marginally, boasting an average of **0.6566** and **0.8709**, respectively.
+However, the latter is much more susceptible to overfitting.

 ## Conclusion

 Our visualization clearly shows that SARS-CoV-2 concentrations rise during the winter months and fall as we move away from the wintertime, which is in tandem with the rise and fall of COVID-19 cases throughout New York City.
 As our Linear Regression Model shows, SARS-CoV-2 concentrations in the wastewater will continue to rise as winter draws near.
 Concurrently, we know that the COVID-19 rate has exponentially increased over time, so we need to adjust our model to make an accurate prediction beyond a steady increase.

 This modeling method can be applied to all 14 locations where the genetic material for SARS-CoV-2 was measured to create predictions of COVID-19 infection rates throughout NYC.
 However, as these plots are inherently not linear, linear predictive models will not be the best method of predicting SARS-CoV-2 data points unless we apply an extraordinary amount of SGD best-fit lines similar to how we would when taking derivatives.
-Our n<sup>th</sup> Order Polynomial Regression created a significantly more accurate representation of wastewater concentrations and could be applied to the fluctuations of SARS-CoV-2 concentrations over a more extended period.
+Our n<sup>th</sup> Order Lasso Polynomial Regression and Random Forests Regression created significantly more accurate representations of wastewater concentrations and could be applied to the fluctuations of SARS-CoV-2 concentrations over a more extended period.